 Get affordable Cincinnati health insurance coverage in minutes.
 We help you find all of the top companies in the Hamilton County area and their best low-cost Marketplace plans.
 The quotes that we provide are always the direct rates published by each insurer.
 You can either purchase coverage "direct" or with help.
 Queen City Exchange personal plans are often 30%-55% less expensive than Ohio group policies.

 Ohio Health Marketplace Plans

 You can also reduce your premium if you qualify for a federal tax subsidy that is automatically deducted from your rate.
 Depending on how many persons are to be covered, and your modified adjusted gross income (MAGI), the savings could be substantial.
 The Obamacare subsidy could potentially pay your entire premium.
 You can also choose to enroll in a plan that is not subsidized, and there are many low-cost options in Southwestern Ohio.

 Also available are policies that are "off" the Marketplace and do not utilize subsidies to change the premium.
 Often, the number of available physicians and hospitals is higher when enrolling in this type of policy.
 For example, the Cleveland Clinic and Bethesda North Hospital (pictured below) are sometimes considered "in-network" for many unsubsidized policies, but not available (other than an emergency) for Exchange coverage.

 During Open Enrollment, the federal subsidy is applied to the price of each Marketplace plan.
 "Catastrophic" policies, which are available to any applicant under age 30, are the only options that can not receive federal aid.
 Platinum, Gold, Silver, and Bronze policies are fully-eligible.
 Non-compliant plans (short-term and indemnity) are often less-expensive options, but typically don't provide unlimited benefits or fully cover pre-existing conditions.
 Also, depending on the company, network negotiated repricing may not provide as much savings as Exchange contracts.

 NOTE: If you are over age 30 and qualify for "financial hardship," you may be able to enroll in a catastrophic contract.
 However, often, a Bronze-tier plan will cost the same (or less), and may be a more suitable choice.
-The two available "catastrophic" policies are:
+The only available "catastrophic" policiy is: